What are Web Tasks?

 - You want to write, debug, and own the automation code yourself, in the online IDE or locally with the CLI.

-- You need full visibility into the code and every execution—browser traces, logs, and attempt timeline.
+- You need full visibility into the code and every execution, such as browser traces, logs, and attempt timeline.

 - You want advanced issue monitoring and auto-maintenance via self-healing projects.